-- After the seminar you will receive written feedback from your supervisor with a preliminary grade and necessary amendments. - Make revisions to final report, as required in written feedback from your supervisor. - Final revised reports shall be handed in at Canvas (Assignment/Revised project report). - Please check "Submission deadlines" above in this document.
+- After the seminar you will receive written feedback from your supervisor with grade and required amendments.
+The grade will be your final grade if you manage to make the required amendments.
+Otherwise you may receive a lower grade. - Final revised reports shall be handed in at Canvas (Assignment/Revised project report). - Please check "Submission deadlines" above in this document.